Why Basic Local SEO Fails to Improve Map Pack Rankings

 One of the biggest misconceptions business owners have is that local SEO is a one-time project.

-• Collecting new reviews
+• Receiving new reviews

 • Updating their profiles